rikyu14/odin-rock-paper-scissors/README.md

 The purpose of this project is to practice JavaScript skills.

-This Rock Paper Scissors game is played entirely via the console.
+This Rock Paper Scissors game was designed for playing entirely via the console, then modified to play with very simple button UI.